mohamedi01/ee109/Final-Project/Project_Proposal.md

 - Measure system performance (latency, throughput, utilization) and verify text output quality.

 ## Extended Use-cases:
-1. Sign-langauge avatar: By feeding the NLP text results to the python api, sign-language-translator, this application can be used for live translation of audio to sign langaugae.
+1. Sign-language avatar: By feeding the NLP text results to the python api, sign-language-translator, this application can be used for live translation of audio to sign langaugae.
 2. Video highlight indexing: This model can be used to commment and sumarize videos by their audio features (e.g., laughter).

 # References: